Mufurun/interactiveMap/README.md

  - Each row in the excel is assigned to hold all information about a site.
  - We want to edit the content in the "Sheet2" (click the bar at the bottom of the sheet).
     - Content in "Sheet3" is not editable.
 (Protection Passward: "Forest1234")
- - If you do not know, just blank the cells
+ - If you do not know, just leave the blank at the cells
  - **##IMPORTANT##**
    - When you use a single quotation mark (') in any of the fields, **PUT a backslash ('\\') behind it** so that the excel recognizes it as a single string.
      - Such as) Mann's Lumber Company --> Mann\\'s Lumber Company
+   - ** DO NOT INSERT A ROW**
+    - <ins>Inserted Row would not turn into the Sheet3. </ins>
+    - You have to add the site on a new row and sort the entire table.

  - Below, explanations of each colunm
    - **Title**